synheart-ai/synheart-wear-swift/README.md

 } catch SynheartWearError.authenticationFailed {
     // Authentication failed
     print("Authentication failed.
 Please try again.")
+} catch SynheartWearError.noWearableData {
+    // No fresh data available (all data is stale or empty)
+    // This only throws when ALL records have ALL metrics as null/empty, or all records are stale (>24h) print("No wearable data available.
+Please check if your wearable device is connected and syncing data.")
 } catch SynheartWearError.rateLimitExceeded {
     // Too many requests
     print("Rate limit exceeded.
 Please try again later.")